-This gorgeous Blackberry Lemon Salmon is baked to perfection in just 30 minutes!
+This gorgeous Blackberry Lemon Salmon is a light and flaky dinner recipe that’s baked to perfection in just 30 minutes!

 Wow, it’s been two years since I posted this recipe here on the blog and as I come back to update it with new photos and context, it’s really amazing how far I’ve come.
 When this was originally posted it literally only had a paragraph written about it with a recipe and some absolutely terrible photos.
 So I figured it was time to brighten it up a bit and give this recipe some new life.